Uluwatu, Bali

+Etymology

-The name Uluwatu comes from ulu, meaning 'lands end', and watu, meaning 'rock'.
+The name Uluwatu comes from ulu, meaning 'land's end', and watu, meaning 'rock'.

-Geography
+Location

+Administratively, Uluwatu is an area in the territory of Pecatu village, district of South Kuta (Kuta Selatan), Badung regency.

+Uluwatu is at the westerly end of the Bukit Peninsula and borders the Indian Ocean.

+Geology

 Visible in the Bukit Peninsula are layers of tertiary limestone resulting from the tectonic subduction of the Indo-Australian Plate under the Eurasian Plate, bringing it above sea level.

-Uluwatu borders the Indian Ocean to the south.
+Uluwatu temple

+The Uluwatu temple (Pura Luhur Uluwatu) is one of nine directional temples of Bali, found 70 m up at the top of the rock at the southwest most point of the peninsula.
+The temple is believed to protect Bali against evil.

 Surfing

-Uluwatu was "discovered" as a surfing destination in 1972, due to the making of Morning of the Earth, a 1971 classic surf film by Alby Falzon and David Elfick.
+Uluwatu was "discovered" as a surfing destination in 1972, due to the making of Morning of the Earth, a 1971 surf film by Alby Falzon and David Elfick considered a classic amongst surf enthusiasts.
 The original goal of the film was to show waves around Kuta.
 After a few days of shooting around Kuta beach, they found Uluwatu.
 To get to Uluwatu requires descending down the temple and emerging through the two rocks at the base of the cave, at the beach of Uluwatu.
-At the time, there were no roads leading to the beach, which meant that surfers had to bring all the supplies they would need.
+At the time, there were no roads leading to the beach, which meant that surfers had to walk with all the supplies they would need.
 Steve Cooney surfed the first wave in Uluwatu history, capturing it on film for Morning of the Earth at age 15.
 After the film's release on 25 February 1972, Uluwatu received immediate attention from surfers across the globe.
-Today Uluwatu is one of the most popular surf destinations in all of Bali, with surfers visiting from all over the world and with the advancement in video technology there has been some incredible aerial footage showcasing Uluwatu's beauty from the air.
+Today Uluwatu is one of the most popular surf destinations in all of Bali.
+With surfers visiting from all over the world and with the advancement in video technology there has been some beautiful aerial footage showcasing Uluwatu from the air.

+Locals on the island believe that Gods have blessed the surfers who surf the Uluwatu wave, because of how divine and perfect the waves there are.

 Wave breaks

-Starting from the top of the series of wave breaks to the bottom, the wave is composed of five breaks: The Bombie, Temples, Outside Corner, Racetracks, and The Peak.
+The series of wave breaks includes five breaks, with (from top to bottom): The Bombie, Temples, Outside Corner, Racetracks, and The Peak.

 Bombie

 Bombie is the first of the five breaks in the Uluwatu series, located on the outer reef.
-Well known for breaking boards and snapping leashes, Bombie is an extremely powerful wave.
+Well known for breaking surfboards and snapping leashes, Bombie is an extremely powerful wave.
 On bigger swell days the wave can reach up to 20 feet.
-With fairly consistent surf year round, the best time is from May to October.
-This is the dry season with southeast winds.
+With fairly consistent surf year round, the best time is from May to October - which is the dry season with southeast winds.
 The typical surf arises from groundswells, coming in with a southwest swell direction.
-Bombie has a left breaking reef.
+Bombie also has a left breaking reef.